machanism-org/machai/ghostwriter/src/assembly/files/README.txt

 - Usage context: Set in gw.properties; can be overridden with -as/--acts.

 6) gw.act (Ghostwriter.ACT_PROP_NAME)
-- Description: Act prompt used for Act mode.
+- Description: Default act prompt used for Act mode and for the default prompt when Act mode is enabled.
 - Default: Unset.
 - Usage context:
   - Used when running with -a/--act; can be set in gw.properties.